A selection of my current writings

 Children of the Forest

 A children’s fairy-tale in the European tradition, written as a trade paperback and as a children’s musical for the stage.
-Scheduled for publication in winter of 2017/18.
+Scheduled for publication in the winter of 2018/19.

 The story takes place in and around a beautiful scenic town in Europe.
 The two primary characters are Ben and Emma, who meet when they are nine and seven years of age.
 They begin a relationship lasting throughout their lives.